 - A bluish coloration of the skin caused by blood low in oxygen (cyanosis)

-- Shortness of breath and rapid breathing, especially during feeding
+- Shortness of breath and rapid breathing, especially during feeding or exercise

 - Loss of consciousness (fainting)

 - Clubbing of fingers and toes — an abnormal, rounded shape of the nail bed